Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: The birational models of

 In particular, any \textit{actual} wall of Theorem \ref{ThmWallAndChamberDecompStabGen} for which there exists an inclusion $E_w \hookrightarrow F$ with $v(E_w)=w$ lies in the numerical wall $W(w)$.
 We say that a point $\sigma\in W(w)$ is an \textit{actual point} if it lies in an actual wall.

 Let us focus on the case of stability condition of the form $\sigma_{\alpha,\beta}$.
-If a numerical wall $W(w)\subset\matH$ is actual at a point, then it remains actual on the connected component of $W(w)$, in other words an actual wall is a subset of a numerical wall cut out by two holes (correponding to the existence of spherical objects, as in Proposition \ref{PropZalphabetaIsStabCondition}), see \cite{MacriSchmidtLecturesBridgelandStability}, section $6.4$.
+If a numerical wall $W(w)\subset\matH$ is actual at a point, then it remains actual on the connected component of $W(w)$, in other words an actual wall is a subset of a numerical wall cut out by holes (correponding to the existence of spherical objects, as in Proposition \ref{PropZalphabetaIsStabCondition}) or by $\{\alpha=0 \}$, see \cite[\S 6.4]{MacriSchmidtLecturesBridgelandStability}.